HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-1-elliptic-curve-cryptography.md

 Multiplication and division are also defined on the curve.
 The multiplication of a point on the curve with a *scalar* is easy to perform, the division of a point is computationally difficult.
 It is crucial for any PKC scheme to be able to easily compute a public key from a private key but the reverse operation must be infeasible.
 Being able to easily perform multiplications on a curve but unable to perform division efficiently creates the basic building block of a PKC scheme.

-The infeasibility of performing division on the elliptic curve is called the [*discrete logarithm problem*](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html) or sometimes also called the *elliptic curve discrete logarithm problem* (ECDLP).
+The infeasibility of performing division on the elliptic curve is called the [discrete logarithm problem](https://www.doc.ic.ac.uk/~mrh/330tutor/ch06s02.html) or sometimes also called the *elliptic curve discrete logarithm problem* (ECDLP).

 While all this might sound very complex at first you will see shortly that a graphical approach is sufficient to develop an intuition for the math used on elliptic curves.
 This intuition should lead you to an understanding of the security assumption and serve as a basis for understanding the upcoming two articles on how a public-private key pair is related and how digital signatures work.

 ## Math on the Elliptic Curve

-*We already covered the basic operations of adding two points and multiplying points with *scalars* in the [advanced section](https://academy.horizen.global/technology/advanced/public-key-cryptography/) of the Horizen Academy.
-Feel free to catch up on the basic operations before you continue reading this article.*
+**Note**: We already covered the basic operations of adding two points and multiplying points with *scalars* in the [advanced section](https://academy.horizen.global/technology/advanced/public-key-cryptography/) of the Horizen Academy.
+Feel free to catch up on the basic operations before you continue reading this article.

 Adding two points (*P* and *Q*) on the curve can be done graphically by connecting them with a straight line, taking the intersection of that line with the curve and projecting it across the x-axis (*R*).
 When a point is added to itself the tangent line at that point is taken, the intersection with the curve found and again projected across the x-axis.

 ![Addition](/assets/post_files/technology/expert/2.3.1-ecc/addition.jpg)

 Note how the graphical approach does not allow you to perform division.
-You would start by projecting the point *R* back across the x-axis, but finding the straight line that yielded the intersection you are looking at is infeasible.
+You would start by projecting the point *R* back across the x-axis, but finding the straight line that yielded the intersection you are looking for is infeasible.

 Your private key is a large random number, which when multiplied with a *base point* (sometimes also called *generator point*) on the curve yields your public key.
 The key takeaway is that your private key is a large random number or *scalar*, which multiplied with the *base point* yields your public key, another point on the curve that can also be referred to as a *vector*.